 What is a Ceramic Crown?

 All-ceramic crowns are usually made completely from some type of ceramic.
 As with crowns of every material, the crown sits on top of a filed-down tooth, restoring its structure, shape, or appearance.
-Ceramic crowns are popular options for those who want to ensure the most natural appearance to their tooth restoration.
+Ceramic crowns are popular options for those who want to ensure the most natural appearance of their tooth restoration.
 Generally, ceramic looks closest to your natural teeth, and ceramic also makes a great option for individuals who have metal allergies.

 Ceramic crowns also have a high resistance to temperature changes, which means they can mitigate any temperature sensitivity you experience.